Supporting other neurodivergent health professionals (with and without chronic illnesses) to live well, whatever that looks like for you.

 • Exploring values, goals, interests, habits, roles and routines

-• Chronic illness self-management and building self-efficacy.
+• Chronic illness self-management and building self-efficacy, including the complex intersectionality of neurodivergence and chronic illness.

 A person walks along a beach with 2 dogs